 There is a second, oft-overlooked chapter of potty training.
 Every kid has to learn to wipe his or her own butt.
 Most kids in the U.S. potty train at between 2 and 3½ years of age, which is actually pretty late by international standards.
 None of those kids have the motor skills necessary to wipe their butts.
 They can’t see back there to know if they’ve done it right, and have no internal sensation to tell them when they are done.
 And no matter how much they want to be big kids and entirely independent, they simply may not develop the dexterity needed to properly wipe a butt with toilet paper for some months.

 How to Teach a Toddler to Wipe Their Butt

-- Be an Active Coach in the Bathroom – wiping is less intuitive than using the potty, and kids need explicit instructions, practice, and review from their parents.
+- Be an Active Coach in the Bathroom: Wiping is less intuitive than using the potty, and kids need explicit instructions, practice, and review from their parents.

-- Skid Marks Aren’t the End of the World – while a child is still learning a skill, sometimes their underwear isn’t going to be the cleanest.
+- Skid Marks Aren’t the End of the World: While a child is still learning a skill, sometimes their underwear isn’t going to be the cleanest.
 It isn’t personal.

-In the midst of all this wiping, parents should realize there is an extremely important bathroom skill that most kids can master by age three: washing hands.
+In the midst of all this wiping, parents should realize there is an extremely important bathroom skill that most kids can master by age 3: washing hands.
 This skill takes on even more importance when the wiper isn’t up to snuff.

 “Make sure your kids know how to wash their hands really well.
 That’s going to be a much more important skill because going to the bathroom is dirty,” says Lesack.
 “We want it to be a sanitized kind of experience, but it just isn’t, especially for kids who don’t have very good motor skills.
 Imagine: if a child can’t hold a pencil really well, are they going to be able to get that efficient smooth wiping motion?
 Probably not.”